sreynan75/Telegram-iOS/README.md

 openssl rand -hex 8
 ```
 2. Create a new Xcode project.
 Use `Telegram` as the Product Name.
 Use `org.{identifier from step 1}` as the Organization Identifier.
 3. Open `Keychain Access` and navigate to `Certificates`.
-Locate `Apple Development: chhuoymakara@email.address (098221996)` and double tap the certificate.
+Locate `Apple Development: bunathul@gmail.com.address (098221996)` and double tap the certificate.
 Under `Details`, locate `Organizational Unit`.
 This is the Team ID.592211294
 4. Edit `build-system/template_minimal_development_configuration.json`.
 Use data from the previous steps.

 ## Generate an Xcode project